Ocidemus/codex/README.md

 #  Codex - AI-Powered Code Assistant

-**Codex** is a web-based developer tool that combines code execution, comment generation, explanation, and visual flowcharting in a seamless AI-powered interface.
+**Codex** is a web-based developer tool that combines  AI-powered assistance features such as code commenting, explanation, terminal output viewing, code execution and chat-based help in a seamless AI-powered interface.
 Built using React, Flask, and Hugging Face Transformers, it enhances the coding experience with interactive features.

 ---